dgulotta/cross2sheet/README.md

 ```
 To see the full list of options supported by the program, run `python -m cross2sheet.main -h`.

+The `cross2sheet.web` module provides a web interface.
+At the moment, it doesn't provide
+any defense against the user uploading huge files, so it is mainly for testing purposes.

 There some example uses of the API in `cross2sheet/examples/examples.py`.

 Required software